-- 1. Persons who manage investment accounts on a discretionary basis and principal traders must apply to the Panel in order to seek the relevant exempt status and will have to comply with any requirements imposed by the Panel as a condition of its granting such status. - 2.
-When a principal trader or fund manager is connected with the offeror or offeree company, exempt status is not relevant unless the sole reason for the connection is that the principal trader or fund manager is controlled# by, controls or is under the same control as a connected adviser to: - (1) the offeror; - (2) the offeree company; or - (3) a person acting in concert with the offeror (for example as a result of being an investor in a consortium) or with the offeree company.
+- 1. Fund managers and principal traders must apply to the Panel in order to seek the relevant exempt status and will have to comply with any requirements imposed by the Panel as a condition of its granting such status. - 2.
+When a principal trader or fund manager is connected with the offeror or offeree company, exempt status is not relevant unless the sole reason that it is a connected principal trader or a connected fund manager is that it is controlled# by, controls or is under the same control as a connected adviser to: - (1) the offeror; - (2) the offeree company; or - (3) a person acting in concert with the offeror (for example as a result of being an investor in a consortium) or with the offeree company.